Murder of Adam Walsh: Investigation

-In 1997, Hollywood police chief Rick Stone conducted an exhaustive review of Adam's case after the release of John's book.
-At the time, Stone was a 22-year veteran of the Dallas, Texas and Wichita, Kansas police departments and had been appointed Hollywood's chief of police in the previous year.
+In 1997, Hollywood police chief Rick Stone conducted an exhaustive review of Adam's case after the release of John's book Tears of Rage.
+At the time, Stone was a 22-year veteran of the Dallas, Texas, and Wichita, Kansas, police departments and had been appointed Hollywood's chief of police in the previous year.
 Although the crime happened 16 years before the time of his review, he provided an analysis of the evidence, including a review of taped interrogations of Toole by Hollywood detective Mark Smith.
 Stone says that his review found evidence "beyond a reasonable doubt" that Toole murdered Adam.
 Stone noted that both Toole and Lucas were notorious for confessing to crimes that they had committed and then recanting.

 In 2007, according to allegations that earned widespread publicity, Jeffrey Dahmer, who was arrested in Wisconsin in 1991 after killing more than a dozen men and boys, was also named as a suspect in Adam's murder.
 Dahmer's father called the America's Most Wanted hotline soon after his son's arrest to claim that he believed that his son was a pedophile.
 Dahmer was living in Miami Beach at the time of Walsh's murder, and two eyewitnesses placed him at the mall on the day that Adam was abducted.
 One claimed to have seen a strange man walking into the toy department.
 The other said that he saw a young, blond man with a protruding chin throw a struggling child into a blue van and speed off.
 Both witnesses recognized the man they had seen as Dahmer when pictures of him were released in the newspapers after his arrest.
 Reports revealed that the delivery shop where Dahmer worked had a blue van at the time.
 He preyed on young men and boys (the youngest being eight years older than Adam), and his modus operandi included severing his victims' heads.
 When he was interviewed about Adam Walsh in 1992, Dahmer repeatedly denied his involvement in the crime, even stating, "I've told you everything—how I killed them, how I cooked them, who I ate.
 Why wouldn't I tell you if I did it to someone else?"
+However it has been reported that Dahmer believed he would be killed in prison as a pedophile if he confessed to Walsh's murder.
 After this rumor surfaced, John Walsh stated that he had "seen no evidence" linking Adam's abduction and murder to those that were committed by Dahmer.

-On December 16, 2008, Hollywood police chief Chad Wagner, with his friend John present, made the announcement that the case was now closed.
+On December 16, 2008, Hollywood police chief Chad Wagner, with Adam's parents present, made the announcement that the case was now closed.
 An external review of the case had been conducted and police announced that they were satisfied that Toole was the murderer.